-Then, click on Create located on the upper left side.
-Then you will get the option to chose the profile for which you want to create Entities.
+Click on “Create” located in the upper-left corner.
+You will be presented with an option to choose the profile for which you want to create Entities.

-Since this is your first database you are creating, you will only have one Profile to select.
-But, in the future, you may connect more databases and have multiple Profiles to choose.
+If this is your first database that you are creating, you will only have one Profile available for selection.

 Name your Entity in the Entity name field.

-Now, select the table from which you need to get the data, the fields from the table will be visible in the ‘preview’ section.
+Select the table from which you wish to get the data.
+The fields from that table will be visible in the “preview” section.

-TIP: You can also enter the Attr.
-Name, this will later on help you and other users to know which Attribute is present with column.
+TIP: You can enter the Att.
+Name as well, which can help your users and you know which Attribute is present within the column.

-e.g. In our example shown below, our database table is showing the FullName attribute as T_NAM, so we have added the the Attribute name to be FullName.
-This will help all users connecting to better understand the mapping.
+E.g. In the example shown below, our database table is showing the FullName attribute as T_NAM.
+We have added the Attribute name to be FullName, so all users connecting can better understand the mapping.

-Usually, SyncSpider will automatically read all your Attributes (table columns) types, and attribute options.
-In case it does not, or you want to change it, we are giving you this option as well.
+SyncSpider tends to automatically read all your Attribute types and Attribute options.
+In the case that it does not, or if you wish to change them manually, you have the option to do so.